kentcdodds/es6-workshop/README.md

 ```
 git clone https://github.com/kentcdodds/es6-workshop.git
 cd es6-workshop
-npm run setup
+yarn run setup
 ```

 If this finishes without issues, great 👏!
-However, if you have problems, please file an issue on this repo [here](https://github.com/kentcdodds/es6-workshop/issues/new?title=Issues%20Setting%20Up&body=Here%27s%20my%20node/npm%20version%20and%20the%20output%20when%20I%20run%20the%20commands:).
+However, if you have problems, please file an issue on this repo [here](https://github.com/kentcdodds/es6-workshop/issues/new?title=Issues%20Setting%20Up&body=Here%27s%20my%20node/yarn%20version%20and%20the%20output%20when%20I%20run%20the%20commands:).

-> NOTE: This workshop repo also has a `yarn.lock` file and a yarn setup script.
-So if you have [yarn](https://yarnpkg.com/), you can run `yarn run setup:yarn` instead of `npm run setup` and get a faster install!
+### Note on yarn

+If you don't have `yarn` installed and don't want to use it for some reason, you can use [`npm`][npm] as well.
+Instead of `yarn run setup`, run `node ./scripts/install && npm run validate` and enjoy waiting (and hopefully things don't break for you).
+May be a good idea to still run `node ./scripts/verify` to verify you have the right version of other things too.

 # How To Run Tests
 Once you have everything installed, you are ready to run some tests.
 There are two directories with tests in them: